Introduction: Link Building Reality for Small Businesses

 - If selected, you're quoted with a backlink

-Be fast Journalists often select from the first responses.
-Aim to reply within 2 hours.
+Be fast — Aim to reply within 2 hours.
+First responses get priority.

-Be specific Generic answers don't get picked.
-Provide concrete examples, data, or unique perspectives.
+Be specific — Generic answers don't get picked.
+Provide concrete examples, data, or unique perspectives that only someone with real experience would know.

 Part 4: Partnership and Relationship Links